 That’s a lot of information.
 Let’s talk it out:

 With medication, HIV has become a treatable condition in which the virus can be suppressed.
 This means an individual living with HIV can live a long and healthy life.
 This also means people who are HIV-positive can have partners and start families with people who are HIV-negative without passing on the virus.
-According to the CDC, when a person has an undetectable viral load in their body, they cannot transmit the virus sexually.
+According to the Centers for Disease Control and Prevention, when a person has an undetectable viral load in their body, they cannot transmit the virus sexually.